Our Lecturers

 Fugitives’ Drift is world-renowned for moving, passionate, detailed and remarkable battlefield tours to Rorke’s Drift and Isandlwana.
 Our tours to the battlefields were first conducted by David Rattray in 1990.

 David quickly gained international recognition for his unique story-telling abilities.
 David was often supported by other lecturers who benefited from his knowledge and experience.
-Our current lecturers are Douglas Rattray, Bryan Mncube, Ian Thomson and Mphiwa Ntanzi.
+Our current lecturers are Douglas Rattray, Bryan Mncube, Marc (Stewie) Stewardson and Mphiwa Ntanzi.

 Read More About our tours